glebb/rocksmithconvert/README.md

 * Python 3
 * pyinstaller (https://pypi.org/project/pyinstaller/)
 * construct
-* pycrypto (use easy_install, pip3 might have problems with High Sierra)
+* pycrypto (pip3 might have problems with High Sierra, using easy_install worked for me)
 * Platypus (https://sveinbjorn.org/platypus)
-* pyrocksmith dependencies?

 ### Making convert.py as standalone executable ###
 Running `pyinstaller --onefile ./convert.py` creates a convert executable under .dist/.
 Include this file in Platypus bundle so the script can access it.